Here are 4 steps to get your GSA engaged in civic engagement and defending democracy

 - Take a look at our Physical Wholeness Checklist to prepare yourself for emergencies and define what physical nourishment means to you.

 - Engaging in collective practices with a group is shown to increase resilience!
 This can be as simple as working on art or creative projects together, making music, dancing, or singing together, or trying out collective breathing or meditation.
-Our Virtual GSAs Resource Page and Queer and Trans Wellness Resource Page has many different activities you can try out!
+Our Virtual GSAs Resource Page and Trans and Queer Wellness Resource Page has many different activities you can try out!

 Mobilization Safety Resources for your GSA: